Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

         ![alt text](img/cloud-shell-start.png "Spektra ready")

     4. Select `Bash (Linux)`
-    5. You will be prompted to setup storage for your cloud shell.
+    5. If you are using CloudShell for the first time, you will be prompted to setup storage for your cloud shell.
 Click `Show advanced settings`

         ![alt text](img/cloud-show-advanced.png "Spektra ready")